 "I'm sure other people are better than me."

 It's never too late to change your thoughts, behaviors, and habits.
 The truth is there is no such thing as balance when things are evenly beautiful across every area of your life all the time.
 Instead, most of us experience waves of wins, gratitude, pain, loss, or fear.
 Things shift and can trigger feelings that hold us back without understanding why.
-To encourage you to keep going, I have a few rules for my clients.
+I have a few rules for my clients to encourage them to keep going.

 Use everything you have.

-Commit to take action and try something new.
+Commit to taking action and trying something new.